 The skin of burrata is perfectly edible and is actually just made from mozzarella cheese.
 The inside of the burrata is a combination of cheese curds and cream.

-Caprese Salad with Fresh Burrata
+Caprese Salad with Fresh Burrata (Authentic Italian)

 Ingredients

-- 8 oz burrata cheese (2 (4 oz) balls)
+- 8 oz burrata cheese - 2 balls in total

-- 16 oz baby tomatoes (cherry, sugar plum, mixed heirloom tomatoes)
+- 16 oz baby tomatoes cherry, sugar plum, mixed heirloom tomatoes

 - 2 tablespoon extra virgin olive oil